karttur/soil-spectro/_posts/2023/2023-09-07-spectrosupport-OSSL-anaconda.markdown

 - use an exported configuration (yml) file, or
 - set up a default environment and add individual packages afterwards

 The last alternative, to install individual packages as a post-process, is not recommended.
-As the packages are not installed simultaneoulsy <span class='terminalapp'>conda</span> can not assure the coherence between the installed packages.
+As the packages are not installed simultaneously, <span class='terminalapp'>conda</span> can not assure the coherence between the installed packages.

 Of the four additional packages required, <span class='package'>numpy, pandas and scikit-learn</span> are available in the [Anaconda package list](https://docs.anaconda.com/free/anaconda/reference/packages/pkg-docs/). <span class='package'>matplotlib</span> is instead available via the conda-forge repository.
-This has bearings for how to define the creation of the virtual environment combining the 4 packages.

 ##### Default packages (.condarc)